Zhihao-Wang16/Case-based-reasoning-method/scripts/README.md

    #### Arguments:

-   source_area ---- a `list`, values of attributes for study area for train data
+   source_area ---- a `list`, values of attributes for study area

-   target_area ---- a `list`, values of attributes for study area for test data
+   target_area ---- a `list`, values of attributes for study area

    ### (2) Landslide_Susceptibility_Modeling.R ------- training the landslide suseceptibility model based on results of (1)